Connective infrastructure for a life-centered world

 Gaianet’s infrastructure

-• Playbook for regenerative self-organization
+• OS Playbook for regenerative self-organization

 Global Ecosystem map